Code-Institute-Submissions/milestone1-4/README.md

 This website is designed with the members of the Golf Society in mind.
 Mobile first design was important as members could check upcoming outings and results on their mobiles as soon as the round was finished.

-...Click on the directory 'user-design-experience' for all the Planes, including User Stories, wireframes, mockups, diagrams that I created as part of the design process.
+...
+Click on the directory 'user-design-experience' for all the Planes, including User Stories, wireframes, mockups, diagrams that I created as part of the design process.

 ## *Technologies Used*

-*HTML5
+* HTML5
-*CSS3
+* CSS3
-*Bootstrap
+* Bootstrap
-*Bash
+* Bash
-*Ubuntu
+* Ubuntu
-*GIT
+* GIT
-*GITHUB
+* GITHUB
-*Google Chrome developer tools
+* Google Chrome developer tools
-*Cloud 9 IDE
+* Cloud 9 IDE
-*Javascript and JQuery are imported for the join the society modal.
+* Javascript and JQuery are imported for the join the society modal.

 ## *Deployment*